 Thursday, May 5, 2016

-Self-guided, free-motion machine outlining of the words with dense hand
+guest towel.
+Self-guided, free-motion machine embroidery with dense

-To read more about this piece with additional images, CLICK HERE.
+To read more about this grave rubbing art quilt with additional images, CLICK HERE.

 Using a needle and thread for self-expression, I